mschae23/matroska-reader/README.md

-# Matroska reader
+# ZEBML
-This is an EBML and Matroska reader (and hopefully soon a demuxer), primarily to be used as a library.
+This is a library for reading [EBML](https://www.rfc-editor.org/rfc/rfc8794.html) data.
+In the future, it may also support writing, as well as editing files in-place.

+Note that it is still unstable and subject to change.

 ## License
 Copyright (C) 2024  mschae23